kubedb/docs/docs/guides/elasticsearch/autoscaler/storage/overview/index.md

 4. Each StatefulSet creates a Persistent Volume according to the Volume Claim Template provided in the statefulset configuration.
 This Persistent Volume will be expanded by the `KubeDB` Enterprise operator.

-5. Then, in order to set up storage autoscaling of the various nodes (ie. master, data, ingest, etc.) of the `Elasticsearch` cluster the user creates a `ElasticsearchAutoscaler` CRO with the desired configuration.
+5. Then, to set up storage autoscaling of the various nodes (ie. master, data, ingest, etc.) of the `Elasticsearch` cluster the user creates a `ElasticsearchAutoscaler` CRO with the desired configuration.

 6. `KubeDB` Autoscaler operator watches the `ElasticsearchAutoscaler` CRO.